benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 #### Ethics
 To recap: FTDI have vandalised end user equipment, damaged legitimate devices and their reputation.
 Not only have they pissed off users, they may well have put people and property at a serious risk.
 They have bred distrust in the entirety of the FTDI genuine and non-FTDI clone line of chips and in themselves as a company.
 They may well have cost manufacturers a lot of money (or their entire business) due to broken hardware that either contained clone chips or was not known to contain counterfeit ones.

 As we can see, just a small snippet of malicious code is enough to do all this damage (literally and figuratively).
-Sabotage of hardware using software is entirely unethical for whatever reason and can have unknown and devastating consequeses.
+Sabotage of hardware using software is entirely unethical for whatever reason and can have unknown and devastating consequences.
 It is for this reason that as software engineers we should always be ethical in the code we write.
 <br/>
 <br/>